matteo14c/HaploCoV/docs/source/prior.rst

 *report.pl* accepts the following input parameters:

 * *--infile* name of the input file.
-This is the output file of LinToFeats.pl
+This is the output file of LinToFeats.pl;
-* *--suffix* suffix used to identify novel lineages/subvariants by augmentClusters.pl (see --prefix)
+* *--suffix* suffix used to identify novel lineages/subvariants by augmentClusters.pl (see --prefix);
-* *--scaling* defaults to "scalingFactors.csv", this configuration file in included in the github repo
+* *--scaling* defaults to "scalingFactors.csv", this configuration file in included in the github repo;
-* *--outfile* a valid name for the output file
+* *--outfile* a valid name for the output file.

 **Execution**